 Depression can be common in Parkinson's.
-Some of the features of depression, such as slowness of thinking, can also be common symptoms of Parkinson's.
+Some of the features of depression, such as slowness of thinking, can also be common symptoms of the condition.

 Depression can change how someone thinks, feels and functions.
 Someone who is depressed will typically have a low mood, lack of interest in their usual activities and difficulty concentrating.

-Some people may be more prone to depression at times when their Parkinson's symptoms suddenly worsen or new problems emerge, perhaps as a drug becomes less effective.
-Sometimes stressful life changes, such as having to stop driving or give up a muchloved hobby, may result in a period of depression.
+Some people may be more prone to depression at times when their Parkinson's symptoms suddenly worsen or new problems emerge.
+For example, as a new drug becomes less effective.
+Sometimes, stressful life changes, such as having to stop driving, or give up a much-loved hobby, may result in a period of depression.

-Depression in Parkinson's can also be a side effect of Parkinson's medication so your client's drug regimen should be reviewed by their Parkinson's specialist.
+Depression in Parkinson's can also be a side effect of Parkinson's medication, so your client's drug regime should be reviewed by their specialist.
 The treatment of depression has to be tailored to each person with Parkinson's, as medication for depression can be difficult to combine with their other drug treatment.

 Report any changes in mood to your manager, so that they can organise an appointment with the person's specialist or Parkinson's nurse.
-The person may need changes to their medication regimen or further treatment if they are regularly unhappy or negative.
+The person may need changes to their medication regime or further treatment if they're regularly unhappy or negative.